 Average Salary: $118,768

 Oncology NPs work with patients diagnosed with cancer.
 They have many roles and responsibilities centered around patients and their families.
 On a day-to-day basis, oncology NPs educate patients, conduct physical exams, manage patient treatment plans, administer therapies, and more.

 A nursing professor, as previously mentioned, educates future nurses on the foundational knowledge of nursing.
 Additionally, nursing professors have the ability to use their firsthand experience to guide future practitioners.

 Next Steps to Become an NP

 Nurse practitioners help patients in need of care.
-As an NP, you will have numerous options and opportunities to perform this rewarding work in the health care setting to which you feel called, whether that is teaching at a college or university, leading a department at a hospital, running clinical trials for a new life-saving drug, or working in public health to serve your community.
+As an NP, you’ll have numerous options and opportunities to perform this rewarding work in the health care setting to which you feel called, whether that’s teaching at a college or university, leading a department at a hospital, running clinical trials for a new life-saving drug, or working in public health to serve your community.

 With the field growing in California, consider attending a nurse practitioner program in San Diego to achieve your medical field goals.

 Learn more about how you can get your MSN through Point Loma Nazarene University.